a-paxton/xsede-quickstarts/basic_jetstream_startup.md

           * For "Host", create a nickname for the instance. (*Tip*: Be informative.)
           * For "Hostname", use your instance's IP address.
           * For "User", use your XSEDE username.
-  1. From local terminal, securely connect to the instance: `ssh your_instance_nickname`
+  1. From local terminal window, securely connect to the instance: `ssh your_instance_nickname`
       * If it requests a password, add key to VM:
           * On local terminal: `cat ~/.ssh/id_rsa.pub | pbcopy`
           * In Web Shell: `cat >> ~/.ssh/authorized_keys` then Control+D
-      * **Note**: We'll be referring to the window that you've `ssh`ed into your instance as your "remote terminal window" in these instructions.
   1. Execute Dockerfile in remote terminal window: `./run-container`
-  1. In local browser, go to hostname IP.
-  1. Copy Jupyter Notebook token from remote terminal window into login.
+      * **Note**: Re-run this step even if you're simply resuming a stopped/paused instance.